edouardkoehn/iar_project/README.md

 ## 4) Solving the puzzle

 We used a genetic algorithm that was based on this code that we changed to use for our project.
 Here is the link: https://github.com/nemanja-m/gaps

 This algorithm is based on how genetic muted and the goal is to find an arrangement of puzzle pieces that forms a complete image.

-To be quick, here are the main steps of the algo.
+Here are the main steps of the algorithm.

 - Initialization: Start with a population of randomly shuffled puzzle pieces.
 - Fitness Evaluation: Calculate a fitness score for each puzzle piece arrangement based on how well the pieces fit together.
 - Analyse: Choose the best puzzle piece arrangements from the population based on their fitness scores.
 - Crossover: Combine the selected puzzle piece arrangements to create new offspring arrangements.
 - Mutation: Introduce random changes or alterations to the genetic material of the puzzle piece arrangements.
 - Termination: Repeat steps 2-5 for a certain number of generations or until a specific fitness threshold is reached.
 This determines when the algorithm should stop.
 - Solution: Once the termination condition is met, the best puzzle piece arrangement found is returned as the solution to the jigsaw puzzle.